owncloud/cdperf/README.md

 **Please note the following points:**
 * Only compare clouds if they run on the same host
-* Try to run the cloud on a different host then k6
+* Try to run the cloud on a different host than the k6 test-runner
 * Try to keep traffic on the hosts as low as possible while testing
 * Don't compare clouds that run in docker against non dockerized clouds
 * Docker for macs is slow on file operations compared to linux